 Although epilepsy seizures can be one-off medical conditions, they tend to be recurring once they appear for the first time.
 A consultation with your vet will generally result in drastic improvements controlled by way of medication.

 Chondrodystrophy, Dwarfisms & Hypothyroidism

 Hypothyroidism is a disorder of the endocrine system in which the dog’s thyroid gland is struggling to produce enough thyroid hormone to fuel the dog’s growth.
-An underactive thyroid in Beagles will have inevitable consequences on the dog’s well-being but there are some treatments available to improve such condition.
+An underactive thyroid in Beagles will have inevitable consequences on the dog’s well-being but there are some treatments available to improve such conditions.